 Residential tenancy relief

-The government will provide a land tax and rates rebate to landlords of residential properties who reduce rents by at least 25 per cent for tenants impacted by COVID-19.
+The Government is providing land tax and rates rebates to landlords of residential properties who reduce rents by at least 25 per cent for tenants impacted by COVID-19.

-The rebate will be equal to 50 per cent of the rent reduction, capped at $1,300 per quarter (around $100 per week), for up to six months.
+The rebate will be equal to 50 per cent of the rent reduction, capped at $1,300 per quarter (around $100 per week), until December 2020.
 This will provide rental relief to impacted tenants of up to $200 per week.

 Government fees and charges